nikvoronin/LastWallpaper/README.md

 ## What's New

-10 Jun 2023
+18 Jun 2023

+- Looking for changes from bing (once an hour).
+- Downloads new image.
+- Updates desktop wallpaper.
+- Changes tray icon according to the new image of the day.

+Not so far

 - Project structure was changed.

-Not so far

 - Started F# version (C# was abandoned).
 - Bing image of the day.
 - Windows' toast messages.